-The Master of Theology program is designed to prepare the students for an advanced graduate study, to equip them for teaching ministry in seminary or university, and to enhance their specialized function in ministry.
+The Master of Theology program is designed to prepare students for advanced graduate studies to equip them for teaching at a seminary or university and to enhance their specialized functions in ministry.

-The Th.M. program aims to prepare students for advanced graduate studies with the goal of serving in teaching ministry in theological institution and doing research and academic writing by fostering and equipping students to have the following qualities:
+The Th.M. program aims to prepare students for advanced graduate studies with the goal of further academic pursuit at the doctorate level, service in teaching ministries, and academic writing.
+The Th.M. enhances the depth of students’ teaching and preaching by fostering and equipping them to have the following qualities:

-- Reading and learning on current issues in theological and biblical studies.
+- Reading and learning about current issues in theological and biblical studies.

-- Being tested to be competent in mastering needed skills in the area of study such as biblical languages, exegetical skills, and general understanding of systematic theology.
+- Being tested to be competent in mastering needed skills in relevant areas of study, such as biblical languages, exegetical skills, and systematic theology.

 - Training in advanced research methodologies.

-- Being guided in research towards writing a thesis.
+- Receiving guidance in research towards writing a thesis.

-- Having advanced knowledge in the area of study.
+- Acquiring advanced knowledge in the area of study.

 - Completing a master’s thesis.